National Lung Cancer Audit

 Publication of the audit results

-The next annual report will be published on 3 December 2014 for patients first seen between 1 January 2013 and 31 December 2013.
+The latest annual report was published on 3 December 2014 for patients first seen between 1 January 2013 and 31 December 2013.

 The Mesothelioma Report 2014 [2Mb] was published on 12 September 2014